The Good Karma Hospital

 The Good Karma Hospital is a medical drama series produced by Tiger Aspect Productions for ITV about a disillusioned doctor, Ruby Walker, who travels to South India hoping to make a fresh start.
-It stars Amanda Redman, Amrita Acharia, James Krishna Floyd, and Neil Morrissey.
-The series is shot in Unawatuna in southern Sri Lanka, Thiranagama Golden Beach Restaurant and some other places in Galle District.
+It stars Amanda Redman, Amrita Acharia, James Krishna Floyd, Nimmi Harasgama, and Neil Morrissey.
+The series is shot in Unawatuna in southern Sri Lanka, Thiranagama Golden Beach Restaurant, and some other places in Galle District.

-The Good Karma Hospital was recommissioned for a second and a third series.
+The series was recommissioned for a second and a third seasons.
 Filming for the second series started in August 2017 and it was broadcast from 18 March 2018.
 Series 3 first aired in October 2019 in Australia, with a UK premiere in March 2020.
 A fourth series started airing in the UK on 23 January 2022.
-In November 2022 it was announced that the show has been cancelled after its fourth series.
+On 8 November 2022 it was announced that the show had been cancelled after its fourth series.

 Plot

 A medical drama about a junior doctor, Ruby Walker, who becomes disillusioned with her life and broken relationship, and decides to leave the UK.
-Seeing an advertisement for a hospital job in south India, she travels there hoping to make a fresh start and finds herself working at The Good Karma Hospital, an under-resourced and overworked cottage hospital run by an eccentric English expat, Dr. Lydia Fonseca.
+Seeing an advertisement for a hospital job in south India, she travels there hoping to make a fresh start and finds herself working at The Good Karma Hospital, an under-resourced and overworked cottage hospital run by a strong-willed English expat, Dr. Lydia Fonseca.